|

 If e.g. sodium chloride

-or hydrochloric acid is added to copper(II) sulphate solution the
+or hydrochloric acid is added to copper(II) sulfate solution the

 pale yellow–brown tetrachlorocuprate(II) complex ion is

-formed (seen as green due to the blue from the original Cu2+
+formed (can be greenish colour due to residual blue from the original Cu2+

 ion).